 contents of your stomach suctioned.

-syndrome.
+syndrome or Gitelman syndrome.
 It can also be caused by having low levels of potassium.

 If you have metabolic alkalosis, seeing how much chloride is in your urine gives your

 Why do I need this test?

 You may need this test if your healthcare provider thinks you have metabolic alkalosis.

 Bartter syndrome and Gitelman syndrome can both cause metabolic alkalosis.
 They also